apache/spark/docs/running-on-mesos.md

 Otherwise, installing Mesos for Spark is no different than installing Mesos for use by other frameworks.
 You can install Mesos using either prebuilt packages or by compiling from source.

-## Prebuilt packages

-The Apache Mesos project only publishes source package releases, no binary releases.
-But other third party projects publish binary releases that may be helpful in setting Mesos up.

-One of those is Mesosphere.
-To install Mesos using the binary releases provided by Mesosphere:

-1. Download Mesos installation package from [downloads page](http://mesosphere.io/downloads/)
-2. Follow their instructions for installation and configuration

-The Mesosphere installation documents suggest setting up ZooKeeper to handle Mesos master failover, but Mesos can be run without ZooKeeper using a single master as well.

 ## From source

 To install Mesos directly from the upstream project rather than a third party, install from source.